HiteshRepo/ai-practice-projects/reAct/README.md

 ## Environment Variables

 - `OPEN_API_KEY`: Your OpenAI API key (required).
+- `WEATHER_STACK_API_KEY`: Your WeatherStack API key (required for weather-based suggestions).

-You can set this in a `.env` file or export it in your shell.
+You can set these in a `.env` file or export them in your shell.

 ## Dependencies